itplr-kosit/xml-mutate/doc/spec.md

 ## Motivation/Background

 There are several tools available to generate XML instance documents using XML Schema.
 These tools are very good in generating random documents within the constraints of the schema i.e. generating valid instances.
-The content is then most often not meaningful and do not reflect business requiremetns and business cases.
+The generated content is most often not meaningful and do not reflect business requirements and business cases.
-Additionally, it is often very important to also test schema definitions against invalid instances during the development of XML schema definition languages.
+However, not only during the development of XML schema definition languages it is often very important to additionally test schema definitions against invalid instances.
 Only then one can make sure that certain constraints/rules

 * correctly exclude unwanted content and do not include content as **False Positives**,
 * correctly inlcude all valid content and do not exclude **False Negatives**